UCSC Emeriti Lectures

-This Emeriti Faculty Lecture was sponsored by the Office of the Chancellor with support this year from the Division of Social Sciences and the Departments of Psychology and Sociology
+This Emeriti Faculty Lecture was sponsored by the Office of the Chancellor with support this year from the Division of Social Sciences and the Departments of Psychology and Sociology.
+Video

 11. Research Professor Thomas Pettigrew, Social Psychology, "Post Racism?
 Putting President Obama's Victory in Perspective" in the Music Recital Hall, 7pm Thur April 9, 2009.
 Click on title for abstract and biographical information.
 This Emeriti Faculty Lecture was sponsored by the Office of the Chancellor.
 During his introduction, Chair Wipke presented to Professor Pettigrew his certificate and a check for the 2009 Constantine Panunzio Prestigous Emeriti Award.
 This is the third Panunzio award UCSC has received.
-You may view the lecture through the podcast.
+You may view the video.

 12. Professor Emeritus Ralph H. Abraham, Mathematics, "Bolts from the Blue:

 Startling Episodes from the Coevolution of Mathematics and Art" in the Music Recital Hall, Nov 4, 2009.
-Podcast
+Video

 15. Professor Emeritus Harry Berger, Jr. , Literature, "Caterpillage: Small-scale Violence in 17th Century Dutch Still-Life Painting" in the Music Recital Hall, April 21, 2011.
-See the podcast.
+See the video.

 16. Professor Emeritus Eliott Aronson , Psychology, "The Psychology of Self-Persuasion: Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts" in the Music Recital Hall, Oct.
 27, 2011.
-Podcast.
+See video.

 24. Emeritus Professor of History of Consciousness James Clifford, "Discovering the UC Santa Cruz Campus with James Clifford," March 8, 7:30pm, Music Recital Hall as part of the UCSC 50th Anniversary events.
 The lecture, based on years of walking the rugged site, used color photography and historical research to explore the interaction of architecture and ecology.
-It traced UCSC’s experience of environmental design through changing times and pondered its continued significance.
+It traced UCSC´s experience of environmental design through changing times and pondered its continued significance.
+See video.

-27. Professor Emeritus Earth & Planetary Systems Robert Coe, "Paleomagnetism: Interpreting the Rock Archive," November 14, 7:00pm, Music Recital Hall.
+27. Professor Emeritus Earth & Planetary Systems Robert Coe, "Geomagnetic Polarity Reversals: Deciphering the Magnetic Archive Preserved in Rocks," November 14, 7:00pm, Music Recital Hall.
+See video.